-A49 (2019) The US Department of Education's What Works Clearinghouse reviews educational interventions that impact student learning outcomes.
-They had previously identified only 5 interventions that have reliably raised student math scores.
-In March 2019, the ASSISTments was awarded the WWC status of "positive effects without reservation".
+A49 (2019) A study on the effectiveness of ASSISTments was reviewed by the U.S. Department of Education's What Works Clearinghouse, and was awarded the WWC status of "positive effects without reservation".
 Detail: A draft press release

 A46 (2016) Dr. and Cristina Heffernan were invited in December of 2016 to present on ASSISTments at the White House to educate the President's staff on cutting-edge educational developments.
 The recorded talk is available here.

 A45 (2016) Spoke on panel at the White House about using platforms to do open science.
 Heffernan was chosen to speak because of his article written for the Brookings Institute about the ASSISTments as a shared scientific instrument.

 A44 (2016) At the same October meeting SRI was asked to present on the ASSISTments results that were at that time not yet released by the AERA OPEN journal.
 Roschelle, J., Feng, M., Murphy, R. & Mason, C. (2016).
 Online Mathematics Homework Increases Student Achievement.
 AERA OPEN.
 October-December 2016, Vol. 2, No. 4, pp. 1–12.
 DOI: 10.1177/2332858416673968